rreece/markdown-memo/02-basics.md

 Just open up or create a first `md` file in that directory like `01-introduction.md`, and start typing.
-Each file should probably correspond to a webpage or section in the document, and should begin with an `h1`-level heading (section), denoted with a double-rule of equal-signs, like:
+Each file should probably correspond to a webpage or section in the document, and in that case, it should begin with an `h1`-level heading (section), denoted with a double-rule of equal-signs, like:

     Section title